-Online Sports Management Programs
+Sports Management Online Degree

 If you love both sports and business, perhaps earning an online sports management degree is the perfect path for you!
-You could potentially study anything from sports media
+You could potentially study anything from sports media and marketing to player representation.
+And, you may be able to pursue online sports management degrees at the bachelors, masters, or doctorate level, depending on your goals.
+Sound exciting?
+Then let’s learn more about your potential options!

 What Is a Sports Management Degree?

 A sports management degree program may introduce students to the theory and practice of sports business.
 (If you’re a big sports fan hoping to turn your passion into a potential career path, this field may be worth exploring!)
 Sports management online programs may feature courses in how sports organizations are run – from ticket sales to event management.
 You might study marketing strategies that fill seats and get fans excited.
-You might even learn how to use sports to reach out to underserved populations or connect with your community.
+Students might even learn how to use sports to reach out to underserved populations or connect with your community.

 Of course, a lot may depend on the level of the online sports management program you pursue.
 Here’s a bit more info on potential degree paths: